PoohL0ve/data_analytics/SQL-Learn/SQL.md

 FROM Soccer
 ORDER BY player ASC/DESC;
 ```
 The **LIMIT** clause is used to restrict the number rows and the **OFFSET** clause specifies where to start the limiting.
 They are generally placed last in a query.
+The OFFSET can be the first argument to the LIMIT 10, 5.
+Other DBs may use FETCH FIRST or TOP.
 ```sql
 SELECT column1, column2
 FROM Soccer
 ORDER BY player ASC/DESC
 LIMIT 6 OFFSET 13;
 ```

+The **CUBE** clause is used with the GROUP BY to include all possible combination for aggregation, including the sum of all totals. **ROLL UP** generates an aggregated result for the specified columns in a hierachy and not totals.
+GROUPING SET (revisit this topic)

 ### Using the WITH clause
 The **WITH** clause is known as a **Common Table Expression** (CTE) for refactoring long and complex queries.
 The output is not permanent but can be referenced in the query.
 The temporary results can be used inside the scope of the SELECT, DELETE, UPDATE, INSERT, and MERGE statements.
 Example: